Adobee/ACS/README.md

 [The ACS correct patches](https://github.com/Adobee/ACS/blob/master/patch/ACS/Math93/src/java/org/apache/commons/math/util/MathUtils.java)

->Analysis:There are three developer patches, but the third patch has nothing to do with the bug, and the other two developer patches are identical to ACS's patches.
-Note that, the predicate in ACS patch is < 20, which in developer patch is <= 20, , so we need not to consider the factorial of 20.
+>Analysis:The developer patch contains three parts, and the last part is not related to the defect.
+The first and second part are identical to ACS patch.
+The second part uses n < 21 while ACS patch uses n < 20.
+However, when n is equal to 20, either the true branch or the false branch produce exactly the same result.

 ####14.Math99
 [The developer patches](https://github.com/Adobee/ACS/blob/master/patch/Developer/Math99/src/java/org/apache/commons/math/util/MathUtils.java)